Eddyxuu/Obsidian_paper/Image Processing.md

 This report will detail the approach taken to develop the `colourMatrix(filename)` function, explain how it works, discuss the design decisions made during its development, and assess its performance.
 The report will also suggest potential improvements for the function and discuss any techniques that were learned about but not implemented due to time constraints.

+**Methodology**

+The development of the `colourMatrix(filename)` function involved a series of image processing steps, each of which contributed to the overall task of identifying the color pattern in an image.

+1. **Image Correction**: The first step in the process was to correct the input image.
+This was achieved using the `get_ccorrected_image(img)` function, which applied bilateral filtering for noise reduction, converted the image to grayscale, applied Canny edge detection, and found contours in the image.
+The function then identified circles and quadrilaterals in the image, sorted the circles based on their x-coordinates, and applied a perspective transform to correct the image.

+2. **Color Module Range Determination**: The next step was to determine the color module range in the corrected image.
+This was done using the `determine_colorModule_range(corrected_img)` function, which applied a median filter for further noise reduction, converted the image to RGB, applied Canny edge detection to each channel (R, G, B), combined the edges, and found contours in the combined edge image.

+3. **Image Saturation Enhancement**: To improve the visibility of the colors in the image, the `image_enhanceSaturation(corrected_img)` function was used to enhance the saturation of the corrected image.
+This function applied a bilateral filter, converted the image to the HSV color space, increased the saturation channel values by a factor, and converted the modified HSV image back to the BGR color space.

+4. **Color Module Detection**: The final step in the process was to detect the color modules in the enhanced image.
+This was done using the `detect_colorModule(contours, enhanced_img)` function, which approximated each contour to a polygon, cropped the region of interest (quadrilateral) from the image, converted it to RGB, and identified the color of each cell within the quadrilateral using a set of color detection rules.

+The `colourMatrix(filename)` function integrated all these steps to process an image and return the recognized color pattern.
+The function was designed to handle images of varying complexity and did not assume a specific orientation for the images.

 图像校正
 程序的第一步是图像校正，这对于为后续步骤准备图像至关重要。此过程由get_ccorrected_image(img)函数执行。该函数依次执行下列过程。